 Be advised, though, that the truth can be terrifying simply because you are not accustomed to it.

-When I was a kid, my mother used to buy artificially flavored “maple” pancake syrup.
+When I was a child, my mother used to buy artificially flavored “maple” pancake syrup.
 Eventually I convinced her to buy some genuine maple syrup.
 When I first tasted the real thing, it seemed as if something was missing; it didn’t have the strong “maple” taste to which I had grown accustomed.

 And that is the problem with honesty.
 When you grow up in a dysfunctional family accustomed to lies and deceit, it can feel as if you are doing something wrong if you start telling the truth.
 When you are so used to fraud, the truth not only seems false, it seems dangerous.

-So, yes, the truth can taste strange, and it can be terrifying—but when you encounter it honestly and without psychological weapons you will discover a courage you can never learn by trying to defeat your enemies.
+So, yes, the truth can taste strange, and it can be terrifying—but when you encounter it honestly and without psychological weapons you will discover a courage you can never learn through trying to defeat your enemies.

 Fear